 Kowloon East (KE) is Hong Kong’s pilot area to explore the feasibility of developing a smart city.
 EKEO has been proactively engaging stakeholders including government departments, public utility companies, public transport operators, IT sector, academic and research institutions to exchange ideas for seeking collaboration opportunities to push ahead with this policy initiative.
 The following projects are now underway:

 A consultancy study was commissioned in February 2016.
 The study aims to investigate the feasibility of developing KE into a Smart City district in terms of constraints, opportunities and challenges in order to formulate a framework and an advocacy statement for smart city development in KE, as well as propose smart city initiatives and their implementation strategies.
-More details of the consultancy study can be found at the Study Website.
+More details of the consultancy study can be found at the Study Website and the smart city proposals are briefly described in the Smart City @ Kowloon East video.

 Furthermore, taking account of different situations in KE, several proof of concept (PoC) trials are at different stages of implementation.
 The objectives of the PoC trials are to demonstrate the benefits of smart city development and to provide better understanding of the feasibility of wider application.
 Details of the following PoC trials can be found at the Study Website.